devicetree-org/lopper/README-architecture.txt

                         compatible = "system-device-tree-v1,lop,modify";
                         # finds the target phandle (modify_val), which can either be in
                         # this tree, or the system device tree, and looks up the property
-                        # following '#', that value is used as the replement.
+                        # following '#', that value is used as the replacement.
 If no property
                         # is provided, then the value is changed to the phandle target.
                         modify = "/memory@800000000:reg:&modify_val#reg";
                         modify_val {